 What Can be Learned

 This is a personal choice, as the opportunities are vast, varied, and encompasses all facets of society.
 AD’s complexity creates stakeholders not only throughout the health industry but other participants with different goals.
 Such stakeholders might be legal, institutional care, home health aides, medical professional, academia, advocates, etc..
 Your personal learning and mental exercise can begin by answering the following stakeholders’ issues:

-1. What is realistic help provided by caregivers?
+1. What is realistic help to be provided by caregivers?

-- 2. What is realistic help provided tfor patients?
+2. What is realistic help to be provided for patients?

 - 3. What are realistic chances that pharmaceuticals will get a meaningful intervention approved during this decade?

 - 4. Will research discover an intervention to meet “meaningful cognitive benefits” required by the FDA for market approval?

 - 5. What is the chance that the National Alzheimer’s Project ACT (NAPA) number one goal, “to treat and prevent Alzheimer’s Disease and Related Dementia by 2025”, will be met?